 To be a kitchen witch, create recipes with a pinch of hearth magic to focus energy.
 From blue fairy cupcakes to passion-filled strawberry daiquiris, explore the magickal possibilities…

-Hearth magic: Match your intent to the food
+Matching your magical intent to the food you prepare

 As with all magic, when approaching kitchen magic you must have a clear goal in mind.